Jayapradan/Mean-and-Variance/README.md

-# Experiment No : 1
+# Ex No : 1 - Mean and variance of a discrete  distribution
-#  Mean and variance of a discrete  distribution
+# Date : 21/09/2024
 # Name : SUJITH A
 # Register No : 24900130

 # Aim :